Pingdom alternative

 Blind to asset-level failures

-CriticalPingdom checks page speed and HTTP status.
-It can't see broken JS bundles, missing stylesheets, or MIME type mismatches — the failures that break your site while the server says "200 OK."
+CriticalPingdom checks page speed and whether the server answered.
+It can't see a missing script, a missing stylesheet, or a file served as the wrong kind of file — the failures that break your site while the server keeps answering perfectly.

 Expensive for what you get